Rogerstone: Modern-day Rogerstone

 The designation of the Rogerstone section of the canal as part of the National Cycle Network (route 47) and more recent efforts to restore parts of the canal have made the site a popular tourist attraction.
 Funding for this work was provided by the Heritage Lottery Fund.
 The site houses the Fourteen Locks Canal Centre, which was the subject of an arson attack in 2011 that ruined the inside of the centre.
 It has now been fully refurbished and is open to the public.

 The area contains a number of other popular open spaces including the Welfare Grounds and the Mescoed Mawr woodlands.

 Rogerstone was traditionally an industrial, working-class village, but housing developments such as Afon Village, on the site of the former power station and Jubilee Park, on the site of the former Novelis aluminium works, have added more than 2,000 dwellings and an ever-increasing middle-class population.
 This has been influenced by its proximity to the M4 motorway and the Ebbw Valley Railway.

 In 2005, Warburtons opened a new bakery in the village, to supply bakery products across South Wales.
-However, after the financial crisis of 2007 to 2008, in 2010, the company announced the closure of the facility, and the loss of 140 jobs.
+However, after the 2008 financial crisis, in 2010, the company announced the closure of the facility, and the loss of 140 jobs.
 The plant was later bought by local family owned Brace's Bakery.
+Brace's sold the site to another bakery in 2017.

 The Tiny Rebel microbrewery is based in Rogerstone and opened their £2.6 million brewery and bar at the Wern Industrial Estate in 2017.
 Planning permission was given in 2019 for the addition of a new distribution centre at the site.

 There are four primary schools within Rogerstone; Rogerstone Primary, Mount Pleasant Primary, High Cross Primary and Jubilee Park Primary.
 Secondary education for the area is largely provided at Bassaleg School in the neighbouring Graig ward.

 In 2014, President of the United States Barack Obama and Prime Minister of the United Kingdom David Cameron visited pupils at Mount Pleasant Primary as part of the events surrounding the 2014 NATO summit at the nearby Celtic Manor Resort.
 To commemorate the event, one of the streets at the nearby Jubilee Park housing development was subsequently named Obama Grove.

+On 4 November 2019, a smaller replica of the Chartist Mural was installed on Cefn Road, Rogerstone.
+The original mosaic mural was created in 1978 near John Frost Square in Newport to commemorate the Chartist rising of 1839 and demolished in October 2013.
+The replica was created by Oliver Budd, son of the original mural's creator, Kenneth Budd.
+It was unveiled exactly 180 years since the Chartist rising.
+The panels include an information board telling the history of Chartism.